PhD Program

 Written and Oral Qualifying Examinations

-Departmental Oral Examination
+Department Oral Examination

-All doctoral students are required to pass an oral qualifying examination that demonstrates their ability to present and defend a research proposal and/or preliminary research results, and to demonstrate mastery of the fundamental knowledge required to perform research in that area.
+All doctoral students are required to pass an oral comprehensive examination that demonstrates their ability to present and defend a research proposal and/or preliminary research results, and to demonstrate mastery of the fundamental knowledge required to perform research in that area.
 The oral exam must be taken by the end of the second year in the program (delays require a petition to the Department’s graduate advising committee with justification signed by student and adviser).
-The oral exam is conducted by the student’s faculty advising committee, who must communicate to the student the scope of the exam ahead of time.
+The oral exam is conducted by the student’s faculty advising committee (FAC), who must communicate to the student the scope of the exam ahead of time.
 The committee will assign a letter grade to the student’s oral exam performance.
 After the oral exam, the committee will combine the student’s GPA in the core courses and the letter grades from the written and oral departmental examinations to determine if the student meets the requirements of the Ph.D. or M.S. program.
 The weight of each component as well as passing criteria are described in a document maintained by the department and available to students upon admission to the graduate program.
 Students that receive a Ph.D. pass are eligible to continue towards the doctoral degree.
 Students that receive an M.S. pass will be awarded an M.S. degree upon completion of the requirements for this degree.
 Students may retake the exam within 6 weeks, depending on the committee’s recommendation.
 Students may petition to delay repeating the exam for up to 6 months by developing, with their adviser’s input, a plan for retaking the exam.

 University Oral Qualifying Examination

-This examination is conducted by the student's doctoral committee.
-The committee conducts an in-depth oral examination of the student's written proposal of the dissertation research topic.
+The oral qualifying exam typically comes at the middle/ end of the 3rd year.
+It is conducted by the student’s doctoral committee.
+The committee conducts an in-depth oral examination of the student’s written proposal of the dissertation research topic.
 The proposal is made available to the committee at least one week prior to the examination.
-The examination is graded based on the student's ability to articulate a coherent and feasible plan of original and creative research.
+The examination is graded based on the student’s ability to articulate a coherent and feasible plan of original and creative research.
 Upon passing this exam the student advances to candidacy.
 Upon failure the examination may be repeated once on the recommendation of the committee.

 Dissertation Final Defense Oral Examination